shinhugh/top-ten-playlist/README.md

 - This playlist can be shared as a simple link without exposing any information on the user's personal accounts.

-YouTube, Spotify, and SoundCloud are supported.
+YouTube and SoundCloud are currently supported.
+Paste any link from these platforms into the playlist editor!

-This service is hosted on an AWS EC2 instance.
-The link is [here](http://ec2-54-176-190-14.us-west-1.compute.amazonaws.com/).
+## Implementation details

-## Models
+### Models

 ![Models](/readme_assets/models.png)

-## Architecture
+### Architecture

 ![Architecture](/readme_assets/architecture.png)

 The Spring framework is used to simplify and build this system.
-Instead of deploying a dedicated machine for each endpoint and installing an actual reverse proxy, everything is done via code on a single server.
-A controller is written for each endpoint, and Spring's built-in mechanisms handle the routing to the correct controllers.
-This is more than enough for the expected amount of traffic (essentially none) for this project.
-Needless to say, load balancers are not necessary.
+Instead of deploying a dedicated machine for each node and installing an actual reverse proxy, everything is done in a monolithic fashion.
+This is perfectly fine for the expected scale of this project.
+Should there ever be a need to shift to proper microservices, the changes would be relatively straightforward; the services can be broken out into separate code bases and deployed individually, with the addition of network communication to and from the services.

-For the database, MySQL is used, but this can easily be changed.
+MySQL is used as the database, but this can easily be changed.
 For simplicity's sake, the two databases are merged into one.
 There is no functional difference, as each model exists in each own table.

-## Flows
+### Flows

 Not all flows are covered; only those for application-specific functionality are shown.
 Flows for more generic functionality (e.g. account creation, login, etc.) are not shown here.

-### Create new song list
+#### Create new song list

 ![Flow: Create new song list](/readme_assets/flow_create_song_list.png)

-### Modify existing song list
+#### Modify existing song list

 ![Flow: Modify existing song list](/readme_assets/flow_modify_song_list.png)

-### View existing song list
+#### View existing song list

 ![Flow: View existing song list](/readme_assets/flow_view_song_list.png)